-If you go through treatment, learn relapse prevention techniques, and then relapse, which means that treatment should be re-applied and your relapse prevention strategies need to be examined and reworked.
+If you go through a program, learn relapse prevention techniques, and relapse again, it just means treatment should be reapplied, and relapse prevention strategies should be examined and reworked.
 Plus, the relapse itself can teach you a lot about your triggers.

-However, there are several factors that make treatment programs as effective as possible.
-The National Institute on Drug Abuse (NIDA) has outlined13 principles of effective treatment that many treatment centers employ to maximize their client’s chance at lasting sobriety.
-Here are a few of the key factors:
+However, several factors make treatment programs as effective as possible.
+NIDA has outlined13 principles of effective treatment that many treatment centers employ to maximize a client’s chance at lasting sobriety.
+Here are a few of the key factors that comprise effective treatment:

 No One-Size-Fits-All Treatment

-There is an assortment of therapeutic options, and one person’s best possible treatment plan would look very different from someone else’s.
+There is an assortment of therapeutic options, and one person’s best possible treatment plan can look very different from someone else’s.

 Attends to Multiple Needs

-For instance, someone entering treatment with a painful injury needs medical treatment before drug and alcohol addiction therapies can begin.
+For instance, someone entering treatment with a painful injury needs medical care before drug and alcohol addiction therapies can begin.
 Otherwise, pain and worry would serve as a distraction from meaningful treatment.

 Spend Enough Time in Treatment

-However, patients who go through treatment that is too short are more likely to relapse.
+However, patients who go through shorter treatment are more likely to relapse.
 Recovery is a long-term process.
 It involves addressing and changing your way of thinking and processing stress and cravings.
 Lasting change takes time to achieve.

 Behavioral Therapies are Key

 Generally, behavioral therapies are the most effective treatment options for people with substance use disorders.
 They focus on getting to the root causes of addiction and changing the way you think about stress, triggers, and drug use.
 By addressing thinking, you can change behavior.
-Therapies can include, individual, family, and group counseling and often follows cognitive behavioral therapy formats.
+Therapies can include individual, family, and group counseling and often follows cognitive behavioral therapy formats.